 Drawing Quirky Cartoon Monsters.

-I’m Not Scared!
+Im Not Scared!

-Cartoon Monsters Final Cartoon monsters can be scary or funny, and many will take on a personality you never expected as you draw them.
+Cartoon monsters can be scary or funny, and many will take on a personality you never expected as you draw them.
 Perhaps you want to draw some that are not exactly the smartest cookies in the box.
 Let's take a look at drawing one of these with a few basic shapes in four short steps.

 Step One: The Basics